-SOP stands for standard operating procedures.
+SOP stands for standard operating procedure.
 But don’t let the fancy acronym fool you – they are so much more than just your average training how-to!

 Your business has a lot of moving parts.
 And to keep things running smoothly, you need all those moving parts to be working (and to work well together).

 They’re the nuts and bolts of how your business keeps everything – well – moving!
 And more importantly, they keep your business running like a well-oiled machine.
 (And who doesn’t want that?)

 So, when we talk about standard operating procedures, here’s what the heck we mean (plus how to write your own):